Kiran8658/Djangoproject/README.md

-# MyGITHUBproject creating project on GITHUB
+# Djangpproject creating project on GITHUB